 The comparison between equity-based emissions allowances and historical emissions levels shows broadly two categories of countries.
 On the one hand, countries like China and India, which based solely on fairness considerations, could increase their emissions levels by 2030.
 On the other hand, all the other countries covered in this study would need to reduce substantially their emissions in 2030, compared with historical emissions levels.
-Indeed, fairness-based ranges show compatibility with the 1.5°C emissions reduction goal would require Germany and Japan to reach negative emissions levels in 2030.
+Indeed, fairness-based ranges show that if the most stringent fairness-based considerations were taken into account (lower end of the effort sharing range) the European Union, the United States, Germany, Japan would even need to reach negative emissions levels in 2030.

-For 2050 (see Table 5), fairness-based emissions allowances compatible with the 1.5°C and 2°C temperature limits have still wide ranges across the countries, even wider than in 2030 in absolute terms.
-However, as expected, all the emissions levels for all countries are smaller in 2050 than in 2030.
-When compared to 2015 levels, for the 2°C-compatible emissions levels, the emissions reduction ranges from -164% for Japan to +83% for India, while for 1.5°C compatible emissions reduction, the deviation ranges from -227% for Japan to +22% for India.
-Based solely on equity considerations, by mid-century all the countries covered in this study (except for India and China) would need to reach negative emissions levels under the Paris Agreement fairness-based considerations (green area in Figure 4).
+For 2050 (see Table 8), fairness-based emissions allowances compatible with the 1.5°C and 2°C temperature limits have still wide ranges across the countries, even wider than in 2030 in absolute terms.
+However, (as expected) all the emissions levels for all countries are smaller in 2050 than in 2030.
+When compared to 2015 levels, for the 2°C-compatible emissions levels, the deviation ranges from -155% (Japan) to +101% (India), while for 1.5°C compatible allowances, the deviation ranges from -233% (Japan) to +25% (India).
+Based solely on equity considerations, by mid-century all the countries covered in this study (except for India and China) would need to reach negative emissions levels under the Paris Agreement fairness-based considerations (green in Figure 4).